Decoherence to quantum theory from a causally-indefinite post-quantum theory: Discussion and Conclusion

+More speculative, is the possibility of proving that \text{any} theory hyper-decohering to higher-order quantum theory would have to be contained within higher-order quantum theory.
+The existing no-go theorem relies heavily on uniqueness of purifications, and so, new techniques and re-axiomatisations might be necessary.
+One natural approach could be to adapt the interpretation of purity away from convex extremality, for instance to consider a state to be pure if any extension of it factorises \cite{chiribella2015distinguishabilitycopiabilityprogramsgeneral}.
+Another approach could be to consider Yoneda-like techniques for finding internal representative maps of functions with properties from the outside.
+While functions satisfying naturality properties on a process theory may not have internal representatives (being higher-order maps), families of functions satisfying naturality properties on already higher-order process theories, particularly those which are compact closed, are often forced to have internal representatives \cite{wilson2026supermapsgeneralisedtheories} suggesting a sense in which it is harder to step outside from a genuinely higher-order theory.

-Regarding future directions, if one accepts this hyper-decoherence process, it is natural to ask whether there might be a generalised no-go theorem which establishes higher-order quantum theory at the top of any (even non-causal, and non-uniquely-purifiable) ladder of hyper-decoherence.
-This could in turn provide an argument for higher-order quantum theory as the only natural candidate for a post-quantum theory from which traditional quantum theory could emerge.
-Furthermore, a commonly postulated feature of theories which are more coherent than quantum theory is higher-order interference \cite{sorkin_measure,sorkin_measure2,zyczkowski,lee_interference}, and so the existence of a hyper-decoherence from $\qbox$ suggests the possibility that $\qbox$ and so also higher-order quantum theory might support higher-order interference phenomena.
+Another possible route for future work would be to look at higher-order interference, a commonly postulated feature of theories which are more coherent than quantum theory \cite{sorkin_measure,sorkin_measure2,zyczkowski,lee_interference}.
+The existence of a hyper-decoherence from $\qbox$ suggests the possibility that $\qbox$ and so also higher-order quantum theory might support higher-order interference phenomena.

 In summary, the existence of a hyper-decoherence map from higher-order quantum theory invites a rich line of enquiry into how quantum theory might appear from these toy models of quantum gravity and ultimately from quantum gravity itself while elucidating the care with which issues around purity and causality must be treated when searching for post-quantum theories.